AlexanderFabisch/pytransform3d_euroscipy2023/README.md

 the library pytransform3d as a set of tools that can help you to tame the complexity.
-Applications in robotics (imitation learning, collision detection, state estimation, kinematics, dynamics) will be the focus of this talk, even though presented solutions are also applicable to other fields.
+Applications in robotics (imitation learning, collision detection, state estimation, kinematics, dynamics) will be the focus of this talk, even though presented solutions are useful in various fields beyond robotics.

 ## Description